 3. Ambient light affects image perception

-One important characteristic of LCD screens is that they subjectively behave differently according to the ambient light levels in your room.
+One important characteristic of LCD screens is that they each behave differently according to the ambient light levels in your room.
 Because LCD is a backlit display technology it becomes increasingly torch-like in a darkened room.

 What looked like a black leather jacket in a room with average ambient light, becomes grey (be it dark grey or light grey) in a darkened room.
 Panel makers will try every trick in the book, from filters to backlight chicanery, to disguise this fact.